cytopia/devilbox/docs/Run.md

 ### 1. Start the devilbox

 Starting and stopping containers is done via docker-compose.
 If you have never worked with it before, have a look at their documentation for an [overview](https://docs.docker.com/compose/reference/overview/), [up](https://docs.docker.com/compose/reference/up/) and [stop](https://docs.docker.com/compose/reference/stop/) commands.

+By starting up the devilbox all attached containers will send their stdout and stderr to docker logs (foreground or background), you can increase/decrease the containers startup verbosity by configuring the `.env` file.
+See [Configure](Configure.md) for how to change that behavior.

 #### 1.1 Foreground Start